evmcnb/quartz/content/Infective Keratitis.md

 ##### **Risk factors**
 - Direct contact with infected secretions or lesions
-- Reactivation via trauma to trigeminal nerve, stress, immunosuppression, previous reactivation
+- Reactivation via trauma to trigeminal nerve, stress, [[Snippets/Immunosuppression|Immunosuppression]], previous reactivation

 Each attack is associated with a greater is of recurrence